 [i] FI is an investment adviser registered with the Securities and Exchange Commission in the United States.
 As of 30 April 2018, FI and its subsidiaries managed over £71 billion.
 All assets as of 30 April 2018 in this document are preliminary and subject to final reconciliation of accounts.
 FI and its subsidiaries consist of four business units—Fisher Investments Institutional Group, Fisher Investments US Private Client Group, Fisher Investments International Private Client Group, and Fisher Investments 401(k) Solutions Group.
 The Investment Policy Committee (IPC) is responsible for all investment decisions for FI’s strategies, including strategies that FI manages as a delegate of an FI subsidiary.

-Founded in 1979, Fisher Investments is an independent, fee-only investment adviser with $105 billion under management.* Fisher Investments maintains four principal business units, Fisher Investments Institutional Group, Fisher Investments Private Client Group, Fisher Investments 401(k) Solutions Group and Fisher Investments International Group, which serve a global client base of diverse investors.
-The clients of Fisher Investments and its affiliates include over 175 large institutions and over 50,000 high net worth individuals.
+Founded in 1979, Fisher Investments is an independent, fee-only investment adviser with $197 billion under management.* Fisher Investments maintains four principal business units, Fisher Investments Institutional Group, Fisher Investments Private Client Group, Fisher Investments 401(k) Solutions Group and Fisher Investments Private Client Group International, which serve a global client base of diverse investors.
+The clients of Fisher Investments and its affiliates include over 100,000 clients.
 Founder and Executive Chairman Ken Fisher’s “Portfolio Strategy” column for Forbes ran from 1984 through 2016, making him the longest continually running columnist in the magazine’s 90+ year history.
-He has also authored several New York Times bestsellers on finance and investing. (*As of 9/30/2018.
-Includes Fisher Investments and its subsidiaries.)
+He has also authored several New York Times bestsellers on finance and investing. (*As of 3/31/2022)